How I Invest.

 What I look for

 Companies benefiting from a massive fundamental trend.
-Ones where the market presents a clear business case today and where the market will continue to blossom over the next 10+ years.
-In other words, companies with unbounded upside.
+Ones where the market will continue to blossom over the next 10+ years.
 For example:

-- DataDog and DigitalOcean benefit from the incredible growth of new software developers,
+- DataDog and DigitalOcean benefit from the incredible growth of new software developers & the cloud,

 Founders that display clarity, courage, & urgency (clarity of speech == clarity of thought).
 Ones who are relentlessly resourceful and can attract the talent to achieve the vision.